endlessm/kolibri-explore-plugin/README.md

 git push origin NEW_TAG
 ```

+The `bump-version` script can also be run with options such as
+`--dry-run --list` or `--no-commit` to see what will happen.
+You can
+also specify `--current-version` to see the effect without actually
+changing the current version.
+See `bumpversion --help` for all options.

 ### How to display the build information

 To show the build information in the front page, as a tag in top right corner,